shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 14. From the bottom menu, select **Variables**.

-15. Select **varCounter** variable which will be the first parameter.
+15. Select **varCounter** variable, which will be the first parameter.

 16. Enter **3** as the second parameter of the equals function.
 Like the screenshot below, your expression will be